SnowdogApps/wombat/README.md

 - Every property of an item collection needs to be a separate JSON or Markdown file.

 ### Entities
-Created to keep a single object like a landing page content or global configuration object.
+Created to keep a single object like a landing page content or global configuration.
 - Entities are stored in `entity` directory inside each language.
 - Each entity needs to be added as a directory.
 - Every property of entity needs to be a separate JSON or Markdown file.